 HTTP Header Security Analysis

-In our analysis of the technology used by the top websites, we have queried the data on the usage of HTTP Header security controls.
+This article shows the analysis of the technology used by the worlds top websites by querying the data on the usage of HTTP Header security controls.

 This is a breakdown of the HTTP Header security features that have been developed by different organizations.
-These controls can utilize features in the web browser to protect the user from browser based exploits.
-Unfortunately it is clear from the results that application of these security controls is at best minimal and actually closer to non existent in the top websites.
+These controls can utilize features in the web browser to protect the user from browser-based exploits.
+Unfortunately, it is clear from the results the application of these security controls is at best minimal and closer to non-existent in the top websites.

 HTTP Only flag on the Set-Cookie header